 Remove from heat, stir in salt and pepper and blend with an immersion blender until somewhat smooth.
 I like to leave some chunks of beans in there.

 That’s all there is to it!
-Top with guacamole, or chopped tomatoes, or tortilla strips.
+Top this black bean soup with guacamole, or chopped tomatoes, or tortilla strips.
 Super easy, and so tasty.
 You can use any salsa, but I feel that the salsa verde makes it taste more restaurant-y, if you know what I mean.

 What soups are on your fall menu?
 What soups would you like to see an allergy free version of?